thuannguy/thuannguy.github.io/_posts/2017-06-24-Problem-solving-mathematics-detective.md

 Problem solving!
 It is a so popular topic that a quick Google search immediately returns 117 million results and I'm wring yet another blog post about it.
 The thing is when I'm trying to solve a problem, everything "just" works for me.
 In other words, I don't consciously think about how I should think to solve a specific problem or what method I should use (and I never want to constraint my mind that way!).
 But when I thought about it in greater length, it turned out sometimes when I read books that involve in problem solving, I did liken the techniques they described to what I unconsciously do which inspires me to complete this post.

 # A problem well stated is a problem half-solved
 Since I'm a math guy, I will start with an idea that I learned from a math book: "A problem well stated is a problem half-solved".
 If I recalled correctly, I first read about it from a book of [George Polya](https://www.amazon.com/s?ie=UTF8&page=1&rh=n%3A283155%2Cp_27%3AGeorge%20Polya), although I now understand that it is credited to [Charles Kettering](https://www.brainyquote.com/quotes/quotes/c/charlesket181210.html).
-The idea is simple, but yet very powerful: if you can describe your problem good enough, you already go halfway to solving it.
+The idea is simple, yet very powerful: if you can describe your problem good enough, you already go halfway to solving it.
 In software development industry, I usually engage in conversation like the below:

 	> Customer: Hi, I have a problem.